knbknb/RepData_PeerAssessment1/README.md

 and include the number of steps taken in 5 minute intervals each day.

-The entire assignment is to provide a **single R markdown** document that can be processed by **knitr** that can be transformed into a markdown file and then into an HTML file.
+The entire assignment is to provide a **single R markdown** document that can be processed by **knitr**, and that document can be transformed into a markdown file and then into an HTML file.

 For details see the README.md in the original repo where this repo was forked from, https://github.com/rdpeng/RepData_PeerAssessment1.git .